fpluis/flipance/README.md

 ## /walletalert

-Creates an alert to track a wallet's NFT activity across marketplaces.
+Creates a personal alert to track a wallet's NFT activity across marketplaces.
 Parameters:
 - **address** (required): The Ethereum address of the wallet you want to track.
 - **nickname** (optional): Wallet's nickname (must have between 1-50 characters, no spaces)